okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-new-sign-up-email/main/index.md

 **Learning outcomes**

 * Configure your Okta org to enable a user sign-up flow without a password.
-* Integrate a password-optional sign-up flow into an application based on an Embedded SDK.
+* Integrate a password-optional sign-up flow into an application based on an embedded SDK.

 **What you need**